dsalomoni/bdp2-2022/containers/README.md

-# bdp2-2021
+# bdp2-2022 - Advanced Containers
 This repository contains files used in the course <b>Infrastructures for Big Data Processing</b> (BDP2) at the University of Bologna, Academic Year 2020-2021, taught by prof. Davide Salomoni.

 For details, see the course slides.

-For more information on the course, see <a href=https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/435337>here</a>.
+For more information on the course, see <a href=https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2021/435337>here</a>.

 ## Create a directory for this module and go there
 ```
 mkdir -p ~/containers
 cd ~/containers

 ```

 ## Install docker

-On both VM1 and VM2:
+On both VM1 and VM2 run the following commands:

 ```
-sudo apt update && sudo apt -y upgrade
+curl -fsSL https://get.docker.com -o get-docker.sh
-sudo apt install -y docker.io
+sudo sh get-docker.sh

 ```

 To issue docker commands without `sudo`:

 ```
 sudo usermod -aG docker ${USER}

 ```

 Remember to log out and then log back in to apply this change.
 Once done, you should be able to issue a docker command such as `docker info` without prefixing it with `sudo`.